jojayaro/actix_htmx_plotly/README.md

-Certainly!
-Here's a compelling README for your repository:

 # Aurora Monitor

 Aurora Monitor is a real-time solar wind data visualization tool built with Rust and Actix-web.
 It provides an interactive web interface for monitoring space weather conditions that can lead to aurora events.